-A broad-spectrum sunscreen that will protect against all of the sun’s rays is the best way to go; anything from 30 to 50 SPF is acceptable.
-You can use a higher SPF, but anything beyond 50 SPF plateaus in protection.
+A broad-spectrum sunscreen that will protect you against the sun’s rays is the best way to go; anything from 30 to 50 SPF is acceptable.
+You can use a higher SPF, though anything beyond 50 SPF levels in protection.

-Apply a thin layer of sunscreen before going outside, so you’re not fighting against heat, germs, and your own sweat.
+Apply a thin layer of sunscreen before going outside to ensure you’re not subjecting your new tattoo to heat, germs, and your own sweat.
 Wash your hands before applying the sunscreen to reduce the number of bacteria that can get into your tattoo.
 Ensure that you don’t apply too much sunscreen or you risk overhydrating your tattoo and causing damage to the design.

 Reapply sunscreen every two hours or so if you’re spending constant time in the sun.
 If you’re going to be out and about for more than a few hours, your best bet is to cover the tattoo entirely with loose clothing.
-Of course, tattoos need time to breathe as they heal, so if you can skip spending lots of time in the sun and stay inside, you should do so until further in the healing process.
+Of course, tattoos need time to breathe as they heal, therefore, if you can avoid spending lots of time in the sun and stay inside, you should do so until further into the healing process.

 If your tattoo does end up getting sunburnt, apply pure aloe vera and take it easy.
-One minor instance may not end up affecting the appearance of your tattoo, but multiple sunburns can.
+One minor instance may not end up affecting the appearance of your tattoo, yet multiple sunburns can.